ReyhaneNikoobayan/ReyhaneNikoobayan/README.md

 📧 Email: [ReyhaneNikoobayan@gmail.com](mailto:ReyhaneNikoobayan@gmail.com)

-🚀 *Always open to collaborations, research opportunities, and new ideas!*
+🚀 * I would be happy to collaborate in any research project in AI or Robotics*